peastman/sso/README.md

     initial attack.
   - Short articulations use velocity to set the volume.

-In both control systems, MIDI CC 21 controls the amount of vibrato in string instruments.
+In both control systems, most string instruments use MIDI CC 21 to control the amount of vibrato.
+The only exceptions are the solo violins and solo cello, which have vibrato baked into the samples.
+Solo violin 2 has separate samples with and without vibrato.
+When using the non-vibrato samples, you can use CC 21 to add vibrato.
+This lets you precisely control the amount of vibrato, but the sound is slightly less realistic than the vibrato samples.

 Here are definitions of the most common articulations.